elwinar/rcoredump/README.md

 ### Logging

-All logging is done on stdout using the _logfmt_ format.
-This output can be redirected easily enough using various utilities, like `logger` for syslog.
-For convenience, the forwarder also accept a `-syslog` flag to log using syslog, and a `-filelog` flag to log to a file.
+By default, all logging is done on stdout using the _logfmt_ format.
+For convenience, both softwares also accept a `-syslog` flag to log using syslog, and a `-filelog` flag to log to a file.

 ### Storage